 - VA mortgage (through Quicken Loans) – 620

 A FICO score of around 750 is considered an excellent score.
 So if you’re in that range, you should be good to go.

 Better Score = Better Odds

-With all that said, how will your credit score affect your purchasing power in Nashville?
-It affects your Nashville purchasing power in that it determines, in large part, whether you are likely to get the loan you need to make the purchase and the interest rates on that loan.
+With all that said, how will your credit score affect your purchasing power in Franklin, Nashville, or Brentwood?
+It affects your Franklin, Nashville, or Brentwood purchasing power in that it determines, in large part, whether you are likely to get the loan you need to make the purchase and the interest rates on that loan.
 In the lender’s eyes, a higher score means a borrower and a loan with less risk.
 Ultimately, though, your lender will make the final determination.